box/box-windows-sdk-v2/migration-guide.md

 When task is cancelled, native .NET `TaskCanceledException` is thrown.

-### One package to rule them all

-Legacy `Box Windows V2 SDK` was distributed as a two separate packages namely `Box.V2` and `Box.V2.Core`.
-Adding the fact that some supported frameworks overlapped in both packages caused additional confusion for the customers, who had to decide which one was best for their projects.
-Additionally, the maintenance of both packages introduced developer overhead, extending the time of development for some features.

-In our new generation .NET SDK `Box DotNet SDK`, we have decided to distribute one package that is designed for multiple platforms, namely `Box.Sdk.Gen`.
-The determination of the best possible package match to the project in which this package is used will be delegated to the .NET platform itself.
-Each target platform with significiant differences will have a separate code base so that one target does not limit another.
-Most of the SDK is automatically generated now, so this will not cause a significant development overhead.
-For now, only .NET (formerly .NET Core) is supported, but .NET Framework support is planned for the future.

 ### Simplified namespaces

-Legacy `Box Windows V2 SDK` contained multiple namespaces which greatly reduced the discoverability of new features.
+In the v5 version of the `Box Windows V2 SDK` contained multiple namespaces which greatly reduced the discoverability of new features.
 The namespaces were also grouped based on their physical location rather than purpose they serve.
 Developers had to navigate through numerous namespaces to find the classes and methods they needed, which could be overwhelming and confusing, especially for newcomers.

-To simplify it, our the new generation .NET SDK `Box DotNet SDK`, provides only 4 main namespaces:
+To simplify it, our the new v10 version of `Box Windows V2 SDK`, provides only 4 main namespaces:

 - Box.Sdk.Gen - mostly contains base classes used by the SDK (e.g. `OneOf`, `StringEnum`).
 - Box.Sdk.Gen.Managers - contains managers that expose endpoints as functions.
 It also contains classes used to create requests, such as typed request body or query parameters.